aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/hanukkah-readings/midrash-maaseh-hanukkah-bet-retelling-of-megillat-antiokhus-as-midrash-aggadah.html.md

 <td style="vertical-align:top;">
 <div class="english">
-And now, king, may my advice be good before you, that you do not battle them with a small number, lest we become a shame and disgrace before all the peoples and the kings of the land and all the nations[foot]Psalm 148:11[/foot].
+And now, king, may my advice be good before you, that you do not battle them with a small number, lest we become a shame and disgrace before all the peoples and the kings of the land and all the nations[foot]Psalms 148:11[/foot].
 If it appears good to the king, let it be written[foot]Esther 3:9[/foot], and let us send books in all the lands of your kingdom and let all the officials of every people go out, and let there not be one of them left."
 And the king did according to the word of Bagris, and the king sent out from all the lands the officials of each nation, with thousands upon myriads of soldiers, leaders of the army.
 </div></td></tr>